richardlehane/siegfried/README.md

 - new algorithm for dynamic multi-sequence matching for improved wildcard performance
 - update PRONOM to v111
 - update LOC to 2023-01-27
 - update tika-mimetypes to v2.7.0
+- minimum go version to build siegfried is now 1.18

 ### Fixed
 - archivematica extensions built into wikidata signatures.
 Reported by [Ross Spencer](https://github.com/richardlehane/siegfried/issues/210)